akerber47/akerber47.github.io/reading.md

 - Robert Galbraith, *The Cuckoo's Calling*
 - Robert Galbraith, *The Silkworm*
 - Anna Wiener, *Uncanny Valley: A Memoir*
+- David Graeber, *The Utopia of Rules*
+- Malcolm Harris, *Kids These Days*

 ### 2021 April
 - David A. Freedman, *Statistical Models: Theory and Practice*